An Equisingular Specialisation of the Compactified Jacobian and its applications: Local triviality of the family of over

 \section{\textbf{Local triviality of the family of $\mathcal J_k$ over $B^o_k$}}

-The main theme of this section is to prove, $\mathcal{J}_k$ is a topologically fiber bundle over $B^o_k$.
-As $\mathfrak f_k$ is not a smooth map, one can't use Ehressman fibration Theorem.
-We apply the \emph{The first Isotopy lemma} of Thom to conclude $\mathfrak f_k$ is a locally trivial fibration.
-To do that we need to construct a stratification $\mathbb{S}$ of $\mathcal{\J}_k$ which satisfy \emph{Whitney conditions} and the restriction of the map $\mathfrak f_k$ on each stratum is a submersion.
+The main theme of this section is to prove that $\mathcal{J}_k$ is a topological fiber bundle over $B^o_k$.
+As $\mathfrak f_k$ is not a smooth map, one can not use the Ehressman fibration Theorem.
+Instead, we apply the \emph{The first Isotopy lemma} of Thom to conclude that $\mathfrak f_k$ is a locally trivial fibration.
+To do that, we need to construct a stratification $\mathbb{S}$ of $\mathcal{\J}_k$ which satisfies \emph{Whitney's conditions} and also such that the restriction of the map $\mathfrak f_k: \mathcal{J}_k\to B^o_k$ to each stratum is a submersion.